 Jayne Christian

-Jayne is passionate about nation re-building, Caring for Country and foregrounding Indigenous Sovereignty in the way we tell stories in public spaces.
-Jayne is glad to be working with the Environmental Defenders Office where a tangible difference can be made to the way Aboriginal and Torres Strait Islander communities can be supported to exercise their Caring for Country responsibilities.
+Jayne holds multiple advisory positions, including to the Treaty Council.
+She is passionate about nation re-building, Caring for Country and foregrounding Indigenous Sovereignty in the way we tell stories in public spaces.
+Jayne is glad to be working with the Environmental Defenders Office where a tangible difference can be made to the way Aboriginal and Torres Strait Islander communities can be supported to exercise their cultural responsibilities with Country.